-

 Apollo’s Mother: Re-thinking the Past and Future at NYCB

 In recent weeks the New York dance world – and the New York City Ballet in particular – has been reeling from shocking and painful news.
-Three male dancers left NYCB (one resigned and two were dismissed) over conduct in Read more
+Three male dancers left NYCB (one resigned and two were dismissed) over conduct in violation of the company’s policies.
+Entirely unrelated but soon after, former NYCB dancer and beloved… Read more

 -